Four Money Moves Every Woman Should Make for Financial Independence

 The lack of affordable daycare can force those women to cut back to part time at work or drop out of college with no degree but a lot of debt.

 You can’t start paying until you have a plan, so if the issue is affordable childcare, consider one of these child care assistance options to help.
+And check out these five brilliant strategies for homeschooling on a budget.

 4. Save for Your Retirement